 Adelaide hosts some of the best cultural festivals in all of Australia.
 Internationally acclaimed gatherings like Womadelaide, Fringe Adelaide occur yearly and are an extremely good time.
 Check out these in addition to a dozen others in addition to the many music festivals occurring yearly.

 Looking for a little inspiration?
-Well here’s a sample itinerary for spending 3-4 days in Adelaide!
+Well here’s a sample itinerary for spending 3-4 days in Adelaide.
+Perfect for a weekend in Adelaide, you’ll get to see the top hotspots without having to stress or rush around.
 Give it a look and use it for yourself if you like.

 Day 1 in Adelaide: The CBD